Tactics and methods surrounding the 2019–2020 Hong Kong protests

 The sophistication, novelty and diversity of tactics and methods used by protests in the 2019–2020 Hong Kong protests have been noted by many scholars and news outlets around the world.
 They range from new principles of autonomy and decentralisation, incorporating different methods of demonstration, economic and social protest, and most notably new technological methods for organising and ensuring the security of protesters.
 Many of these tactics have been used or were inspired by previous protests.
 The sheer scale, complexity, and variety of tactics used have become a case study for mass protests around the world.
-This article aims to present the most relevant tactics and methods used during the Hong Kong protests.

 Major principles

 Decentralised leadership

 Unlike the 2014 Hong Kong protests, the democracy movement of 2019 has taken place in a generally decentralised manner, and has been described as "impeccably organized" by the Los Angeles Times.
 The Civil Human Rights Front (CHRF) has a long history of organising social movements and was the organiser of the two massive protests on 9 and 16 June.
 Demosistō, led by Joshua Wong, who was in jail at the beginning of the movement, and the localist groups, called on supporters to participate in protests.
 However, unlike the 2014 Hong Kong protests, none of these groups have claimed leadership over this movement.
 Many pro-democracy legislators were seen at the protests but mainly took supporting roles only.
 This kind of decentralisation has led to increased fluidity for protesters and difficulty for officials to locate representatives for negotiations or prosecution.

 On 1 July, after protesters forced their way into the Legislative Council, Wong said the act was intended "to show how the Legislative Council has never represented the voice of the people."
 He also said there would not have been any rallies or protests had the Legislative Council been democratically elected.
 However, some protesters believed that the decentralised leadership prompted protests to escalate without proper planning, evident in the storming of the LegCo building.

 Chinese University of Hong Kong professor Francis Lee called this new type of decentralised, leaderless movement, the "open-source" protest model.
 Through a participatory process of digital democracy activists are able to collaborate by voting on tactics and brainstorming next moves in an egalitarian manner in which everybody has an equal say.
 Telegram chat groups and online forums with voting mechanisms to make collective decisions have facilitated this type of flexible co-ordination.